itiger-cluster/itiger-cluster.github.io/_pages/services.md

 ---

-In order to assist our community, we will be offering 1-day training intensives for students, faculty, and others to become proficient in utilizing the HPC cluster.
+In order to assist our community, we will be offering 1-day training workshops per semester for students, faculty, and all others to become proficient in utilizing the HPC cluster.
+The two sessions planned for these workshops are titled Intro to CUDA and GPU cluster and Deep Learning on HPC.